Colorado Food Code

 • Changes to the menu or additional of a new food process that increases the risk of foodborne illness

 To report a suspected case of foodborne illness or unsanitary conditions in a food establishment in Garfield County, please call (970) 625-5200 ext.
-8128 and be ready to provide the following information:
+8130 or email email@example.com.
+Please provide the following information:

 • Your name and contact information